RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     {{% expand "Command syntax" %}}
 `<filename>` - The full path of the old cluster configuration file in the persistent storage.
 The cluster configuration file is /css/ccs-redis.rdb.
-The file exists on the persistent storage drive of all nodes and all copies are identical.
+The file is located on the persistent storage drive for each node in the original cluster and all copies are identical.

 `<node_uid>` - The id of the node, in this case `1`.